kubernetes/website/content/en/blog/_posts/2024-12-11-Kubernetes-v1-32-Release/index.md

 ### DRA: Standardized network interface data for resource claim status

-This enhancement adds a new field that allows drivers to report specific device status data for each allocated object in a resource claim.
+This enhancement adds a new field that allows drivers to report specific device status data for each allocated object in a ResourceClaim.
 It also establishes a standardized way to represent networking devices information.

 This work was done as a part of
 [KEP #4817](https://github.com/kubernetes/enhancements/issues/4817), by